 With the exception of "The Roadshow" that a few of us wrote, produced and toured in the 70's, my first tour ever happened in late 2015 organized by James and Jose Luis from Born Music in Spain.

 There was a year to prepare and grease the circuitry.
 I started going to open mic's around the Central Coast in NSW.
 I’d never much liked playing in pubs but initially they were the only venues.
-And as I emerged from the long sleep I discovered myself back in the world of music filled with some incredible people.
+I discovered myself back in the world of music filled with some incredible people.